Elisabeth, Hereditary Grand Duchess of Saxe-Weimar-Eisenach

-Baroness Elisabeth of Wangenheim-Winterstein (Elisabeth Freiin von Wangenheim-Winterstein /de/; 16 January 191215 March 2010) was the wife of Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach, and the mother of Prince Michael, the current head of the House of Saxe-Weimar-Eisenach.
+Baroness Elisabeth of Wangenheim-Winterstein (German: Elisabeth Freiin von Wangenheim-Winterstein; 16 January 1912 – 15 March 2010) was a German noblewoman by birth and became the titular Hereditary Grand Duchess of Saxe-Weimar-Eisenach through her marriage to Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach.

 Early life

-Baroness (Freiin) Elisabeth and her twin sister Baroness Dorothée were born on 16 January 1912 in Tübingen, Württemberg to Baron Othmar von Wangenheim-Winterstein, Hofmarschall of the Honorary Court of Hohenzollern-Sigmaringen, and his wife, Baroness Maud von Trützschler zum Falkenstein.
-Her family lived in Thüringia at Behringen Castle.
+Elisabeth and her twin sister, Dorothée, were born on 16 January 1912 in Tübingen, Kingdom of Württemberg, into the Uradel House of Wangenheim.
+She was the daughter of Baron Othmar von Wangenheim-Winterstein, who served as Hofmarschall to the honorary court of Hohenzollern-Sigmaringen, and his wife, Baroness Mathilde "Maud" von Trützschler zum Falkenstein.
+Her early childhood was centered at Behringen Castle in Thuringia.

-Her mother died in childbirth in 1913, leaving a son, Baron Jobst von Wangenheim-Winterstein.
-As a young girl Elisabeth began training as a pianist in Hanover but was forced to end her studies, as the death of their mother left her widowed father later in need of help on the family estate.
-Her education left her with a lifetime love of music, particularly Mozart, as well as a fondness for literature, which helped sustain her through difficult times.
+Following her mother's death during childbirth in 1913, her early studies as a pianist in Hanover were cut short to assist her widowed father with the management of the family estate.
+Her early musical education initiated a lifelong affinity for classical composers, particularly Mozart, and literature.